TurtleStoffel/llm-model-comparison/README.md

 ## Experiments
 Experiments are defined in the `experiments` folder.
 Each experiment is a YAML file with the following fields:
 - `models`: List of models to compare
-- `stylePrompt`: Prompt to specify the style used by the LLM to generate text
+- `stylePrompts`: A list of prompts to specify the style used by the LLM to generate text
 - `llmPrompt`: Prompt to specify the text to generate

 Each experiment should have a unique name that represents what the experiment is about.